GeomScale/volesti/docs/tutorials/general.md

-# Essential volesti tutorial
+# Essential volesti tutorial in R

 > This is a merge of a series of volesti tutorials presented in university courses and seminars in 2016-2018.

 `volesti` is a `C++` package (with an `R` interface) for computing estimations of volume of polytopes given by a set of points or linear inequalities or Minkowski sum of segments (zonotopes).
 There are two algorithms for volume estimation and algorithms for sampling, rounding and rotating polytopes.

-We can download the `R` package from https://CRAN.R-project.org/package=volesti
+We can download the `R` package from the [CRAN webpage](https://CRAN.R-project.org/package=volesti).

 ```r
 # first load the volesti library